OpenDSA/OpenDSA-stable/RST/en/Background/Summations.rst

 (remember that :math:`i` ranges from 1 to :math:`n`).
 Because the sum of :math:`n` 1s is :math:`n`,
 the closed-form solution is :math:`n`.

+Here is an explanation about the closed form solution of one summation that you will see many times in this book.
+Since this appears so often, it will help you later if you can get comfortable with it.

+.. inlineav:: SummationOneToNCON ss
+   :output: show

+.. inlineav:: SummationTwoPowerICON ss
+   :output: show

-The following is a list of useful summations, along with their closed-form solutions.
+Here is a list of useful summations, along with their closed-form solutions.

 .. math::
    :label: sum1